-- 191. Adopt the Administrative Law Judge and the Department recommendations to accept MERC's explanation (a) of how MERC administers its Joint Service with no suggested changes, and (b) that the joint customers are not receiving a subsidy from another rate class. - 192.
-Adopt PUC staff subsidy concerns regarding MERC's joint service and require MERC and the Department to work together to resolve and address the subsidiary concerns and make a compliance filing within 60 days from the date of the Commission Order in this docket. - 193.
+- 191. Adopt the Administrative Law Judge and the Department recommendations to accept MERC's explanation (a) of how MERC administers its Joint Service with no suggested changes, and (b) that the joint customers are not receiving a subsidy from another rate class.
+(Department) - 192.
+Adopt PUC staff subsidy concerns regarding MERC's joint service and require MERC and the Department to work together to resolve and address the subsidiary concerns and make a compliance filing within 60 90 days from the date of the Commission Order in this docket.
+(MERC accepts this alternative with the 90 day filing period, MERC post-oral argument recommended decision alternative.) - 193.
 Adopt PUC staff subsidy concerns regarding MERC's joint service and open an inquiry in a new docket outside the current rate case.